elanatframework/Code_behind/doc/razor_syntax_reference_for_code_behind_framework.md

 <b>
 ```

-Note: You cannot code in conditional blocks and loops in default cshtml pages in ASP.NET Core, but in the CodeBehind framework you will be allowed to code; Therefore, for JavaScript codes, it is necessary to use @ and : characters before each character at the beginning of the lines.
+Note: You cannot code in conditional blocks and loops in default cshtml pages in ASP.NET Core, but in the CodeBehind framework you will be allowed to code; therefore, for JavaScript codes, it is necessary to use @ and : characters before each character at the beginning of the lines.